kennyvel/kennyvel.github.io/_pages/projects.md

 For rendering, HLSL was used to create the shaders for the engine such as phong, half lambert, lambert, and bloom mask shaders to name a few.
 A Z-buffer was utilized to reduce overdrawing and was tweaked to support drawing transparent objects.

-{% include gally caption="Toon, lambert, specular, and half lambert shaders respectively." %}
+{% include gallery caption="Toon, lambert, specular, and half lambert shaders respectively." %}